PCManticore/pylint-talks/presentation.rst

 * follows the general pattern of building a linter: uses ASTs

-* ASTs - abstract syntax trees - tree representation of the abstract sintactic structure of source code
+* ASTs - abstract syntax trees - tree representation of the sintactic structure of source code

 * uses the **ast** module internally